main image

 If you do end up taking legal action against someone or a business, you can use your demand letter as evidence in small claims hearings.

-• A demand letter shows the court you made a good faith attempt to settle before escalating the case to small claims court.
+• A demand letter shows the court that you made a good-faith attempt to settle before escalating the case to court.

 Attorney Demand Letters v.
 Non-Attorney Demand Letters